Step 4: Full View

 Should the Owner accept Engineer A's impartial adverse finding as the legitimate product of the contractual framework the Owner established and signed, or press the loyalty-based complaint demanding that Engineer A revise the finding in the Owner's favor?

-Accept Finding as Contractually Legitimate Board's choice Recognize that the impartial adverse finding is the legitimate product of the contractual framework the Owner established and signed, accept the ruling without pressing a loyalty-based complaint, and treat Engineer A's compliance with the impartial interpreter role as fulfillment rather than breach of the professional relationship.
+O1 Recognize that the impartial adverse finding is the legitimate product of the contractual framework the Owner established and signed, accept the ruling without pressing a loyalty-based complaint, and treat Engineer A's compliance with the impartial interpreter role as fulfillment rather than breach of the professional relationship.
+Board's choice

 The Contract Signatory Owner Impartial Arbiter Clause Estoppel Obligation establishes that the Owner's voluntary execution of the contract constitutes acceptance of the impartial arbiter mechanism, and that the Owner is estopped from subsequently complaining that Engineer A acted unethically by rendering an impartial finding adverse to the Owner's interests.
 The Owner Loyalty Misapplication Non-Acquiescence Obligation confirms that the Owner's demand that Engineer A find in the Owner's favor on loyalty grounds is itself ethically improper because it constitutes a request that Engineer A commit an ethical violation.
 The reciprocal ethical dimension of the professional relationship requires the Owner to refrain from demanding that Engineer A breach the professional obligations the Owner helped establish.